 Jegging has been in the fashion spotlight for quite a while now, but only in recent years retailers and brands have started to make them for petite women.
 I have no idea why, but that is just the fact.
 It used to be so hard to find jegging shorter than 29 inches, and I always had to take them to tailors to chop them off!
 In this picture below, petite blogger Grace (5’2″) is wearing our petite jegging in 25″ inseam.

 It has the all the flattering features of skinny jeans and it is the favorite go-to outfit for many petite celebrities in all seasons.
 When we pick out the best petite jegging for short woman, one thing to keep in mind is the wash and the pattern also matters.
 The more solid your denim’s wash, the longer your leg line become.

 As mentioned earlier, the foundation of petite styling advice is to focus on creating one vertical line on your body in order to achieve the lengthening effect.
 Therefore, solid-colored denim makes your legs look longer than those with a lot of whiskering or fading.
 If you are into denim with patterns or in colors, stick with those with small prints and consistent wash.
 Even though many of us love distressed denim, petite women should keep the patches and holes to the minimal.

-Jeans with Vertical Details
+Bonus: Jeans with Vertical Details